seungukyu/KoSEnd/README.md

 # KoSEnd

+🙌 Our paper has been accepted to ACL 2025 student research workshop!
+Please check out our paper at [this page](https://www.arxiv.org/abs/2507.03378).

 We introduce the **Korean Sentence Endings Dataset (KoSEnd)**, which includes 3,000 snetences and 45,000 sentence ending labels.
 These were collected from diverse source to cover a wide range of contexts.
 Following Korean grammar rules, we expanded each sentence into 15 variations, including declarative and imperative forms.
 The naturalness of these sentences was carefully reviewed through a two-stage annotation process.

 <img width="1335" alt="Image" src="https://github.com/user-attachments/assets/83742c04-97ad-4ee4-a6d0-cefa8dedac36" />